famesjranko/realtime-dall-e-face-capture/README.md

 # YOLOv5 Face Detection and Masking with DALL-E Integration

-This project demonstrates a custom script for face detection using YOLOv5 with additional functionality to mask detected regions and generate custom images using OpenAI's DALL-E. The script is designed to work efficiently with webcam inputs, especially on Windows systems, by integrating multiple OpenCV backend options for better compatibility.
+This project demonstrates a custom script for face detection using YOLOv5 with additional functionality to mask detected regions and generate custom images using OpenAI's DALL-E.

 ## Features